Utah Plant Pest Diagnostic Lab

 Funnel Web Spiders (Agelenidae)

-Hobo spiders (Tegenaria agrestis) are one of the most common indoor spiders found in northern Utah.
-It is currently undetermined if their bite causes necrotic lesions in humans.
-For more information on this debate, read the links below.
-Hobos cannot be identified by color alone; have your spider identified by the UPPDL for an accurate diagnosis.
+Hobo spiders (Eratigena agrestis) are one of the most common indoor spiders found in northern Utah.
+No significant scientific evidence suggests that hobo spiders have a necrotic (flesh eating) bite.
+The CDC does not list hobo spiders among venomous spider species that are toxic to humans.
+Hobo spiders cannot be identified by color alone; have your spider identified by the UPPDL for an accurate diagnosis.

 Black widow spiders (Lactrodectus hesperus) are the most dangerous spiders to humans in Utah.
 Bites may be fatal to young children or older adults.
 Fortunately, widow spiders are fairly sedentary and spend majority of the time in their webs.
 Bites frequently occur when cleaning the garage, shed, areas around the exterior of the house, or when moving firewood.
 Always wear thick work gloves when working in these areas.